Catholic Church in China: People's Republic of China

-Since then Catholicism, like all religions, was permitted to operate only under the supervision of the State Administration for Religious Affairs.
-All legal worship was to be conducted through state-approved churches belonging to the Catholic Patriotic Association (CPA), which did not accept the primacy of the Roman Pontiff.
-In addition to overseeing the practice of the Catholic faith, the CPA espoused politically oriented objectives as well.
-Liu Bainian, chairman of the CPA and the Bishops Conference of the Catholic Church in China (BCCCC), stated in a 2011 interview that the church needed individuals who "love the country and love religion: politically, they should respect the Constitution, respect the law, and fervently love the socialist motherland."
+Since then Catholicism, like all religions, was permitted to operate only under the supervision of the State Administration for Religious Affairs, a state body that was merged into the United Front Work Department of the Central Committee of the Chinese Communist Party in 2018.
+All legal worship was to be conducted through state-approved churches belonging to the Chinese Catholic Patriotic Association (CCPA), which did not accept the primacy of the Roman Pontiff.
+In addition to overseeing the practice of the Catholic faith, the CCPA espoused politically oriented objectives as well.
+Liu Bainian, chairman of the CCPA and the Bishops Conference of the Catholic Church in China (BCCCC), stated in a 2011 interview that the church needed individuals who "love the country and love religion: politically, they should respect the Constitution, respect the law, and fervently love the socialist motherland."

-Clergy who resisted this development were subject to oppression, including long imprisonments as in the case of Cardinal Kung, and torture and martyrdom as in the case of Fr.
-Beda Chang, S.J.
-Catholic clergy experienced increased supervision.
-Bishops and priests were forced to engage in degrading menial jobs to earn their living.
-Foreign missionaries were accused of being foreign agents, ready to turn the country over to imperialist forces.
-The Holy See reacted with several encyclicals and apostolic letters, including Cupimus Imprimis, Ad Apostolorum principis, and Ad Sinarum gentem.

 Some Catholics who recognized the authority of the Holy See chose to worship clandestinely due to the risk of harassment from authorities.
 Several underground Catholic bishops were reported as disappeared or imprisoned, and harassment of unregistered bishops and priests was common.
 There were reports of Catholic bishops and priests being forced by authorities to attend the ordination ceremonies for bishops who had not gained Vatican approval.
 Chinese authorities also had reportedly pressured Catholics to break communion with the Vatican by requiring them to renounce an essential belief in Catholicism, the primacy of the Roman Pontiff.
-In other instances, however, authorities permitted Vatican-loyal churches to carry out operations under strict surveillance.
+In the past, however, authorities have permitted some Vatican-loyal churches to carry out operations.

+In 1978, the Vatican's Congregation for the Evangelization of Peoples issued a document to be circulated in China which granted special privileges and faculties to Catholics there.
+It circulated as a booklet written in both Latin and Chinese, titled the Faculties and Privileges Granted to Clergy and Catholics Living in Mainland China in These Grave Circumstances (the Chinese text did not include the phrase, "in these grave circumstances").
+To address a lack of priests and bishops whom the Vatican deemed legitimate, the document relaxed various requirements regarding the administration of the sacraments, the ordination of priests, and how priests could perform their duties.
+Some powers typically reserved for bishops were devolved to priests in the absence of a bishop.
+The document also stated that fasting, abstinence, and Sabbath rest were to be observed only if possible and stated that Catholics could marry non-Catholics if the non-Catholic spouse promised to raise children in the religion.
+It states that these special privileges are only for Catholics in "all the territory of China" and that prudence should be taken in implementing them, with bishops consulted where available.
+From the Vatican perspective, the document was framed in terms of pastoral care.
+It does not explicitly refer to church-state conflicts or China-Holy See relations.